Abdul-Karim Qasim: Legacy

-Land reform

 The revolution brought about sweeping changes in the Iraqi agrarian sector.
 Reformers dismantled the old feudal structure of rural Iraq.
 For example, the 1933 Law of Rights and Duties of Cultivators and the Tribal Disputes Code were replaced, benefiting Iraq's peasant population and ensuring a fairer process of law.
 The Agrarian Reform Law (30 September 1958) attempted a large-scale redistribution of landholdings and placed ceilings on ground rents; the land was more evenly distributed among peasants who, due to the new rent laws, received around 55% to 70% of their crop.
 While "inadequate" and allowing for "fairly generous" large holdings, the land reform was successful at reducing the political influence of powerful landowners, who under the Hashemite monarchy had wielded significant power.

-Women's rights

 Qasim attempted to bring about greater equality for women in Iraq.
 In December 1959 he promulgated a significant revision of the personal status code, particularly that regulating family relations.
 Polygamy was outlawed, and minimum ages for marriage were also set out, with 18 being the minimum age (except for special dispensation when it could be lowered by the court to 16).
 Women were also protected from arbitrary divorce.
 The most revolutionary reform was a provision in Article 74 giving women equal rights in matters of inheritance.
-The laws applied to Sunni and Shi’a alike.
+The laws applied to Sunni and Shia alike.
 The laws encountered much opposition and did not survive Qasim's government.